| Home | Lighting Control | Micro Fusion | Electricity | Climate Change | Contacts | Links |

 ELECTRICITY GENERATION HEAT DISSIPATION:

 Present practical processes for generating electricity from nuclear fission have an overall efficiency of generation, transmission and distribution of about 0.2.
+The projected processes for generating electricity from nuclear fusion have an overall efficiency of generation, transmission and distribution of about 0.1.
 To produce 1 kW of electricity delivered to the load present fission based processes dissipate an additional 4 kW of heat either at the generator or within the transmission, storage and distribution system.
 Hence if the entire human electricity requirement is to be met via fission nuclear electricity the Earth must radiate into space an additonal thermal power Pt given by:

 Pt = 28 X 10^9 kW X (1 / 0.2)